Skip to main content

 Employee Raises: A Walk-Through the CEC Process

-The Idaho State Legislature is responsible for distribution of public funds and determines whether State of Idaho employees will receive pay raises, known as Change in Employee Compensation (CEC).
+The Idaho State Legislature is responsible for the distribution of public funds and determines whether State of Idaho employees will receive pay raises, known as Change in Employee Compensation (CEC).

-Classified and Professional staff will receive letters with their new compensation amount by early to mid June.
+Classified and professional staff will receive letters with their new compensation amount by early to mid June.
 Faculty will receive updated contracts by the end of June.

-FY25 Merit-Based Increase
+FY26 Merit-Based Increase

 Effective Dates for CEC Increases